BillSchofield/WorkingEffectivelyWithLegacyCode/README.md

 Detecting changes in existing behavior is important!

+# Legacy Code
+Legacy code is code without tests. -- *Michael Feathers*

+## The Legacy Code Dilemma
+When we change code, we should have tests in place.
+To put tests in place, we often have to change code.

 ## The Legacy Code Change Algorithm
 1. Identify Change Points
 1. Find Test Points